sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 User/Roles
 -----

-A user can have multiple Roles.
-The actions which a user can do depends on the Roles they belong to.
+A user can have multiple roles.
+The actions which a user can do depend on the roles they belong to.

 .. figure:: ../../_assets/security/role_list1.PNG